Funding

 • Entries must be prepared for blind refereeing: there should be no reference to the author, either by name or department.
 Any references to the author’s own work, for example, should be given in such a form as not to identify the author.

-• Entries must be made through the submissions portal for the British Journal for the History of Philosophy.
+• Entries should be sent to Dr Fedor Benevic: .
 In your covering letter, state that your entry is a submission for the Graduate Student Essay Prize and provide your name, institution, address, and statement of your postgraduate student status, including details of the university where you are registered and the name(s) of your supervisor(s).
 You should select 'Graduate Essay Prize' under Article Type.

 • The Graduate Essay Prize competition closes at 11:59 PM Greenwich Mean Time on the closing date.
 Essays will not be accepted after this time, under any circumstances.
 Entrants are strongly advised to prepare and submit their materials well in advance of the deadline, to avoid invalidating their submission due to formatting errors or technical problems.